TheOdinProject/curriculum/javascript/computer_science/project_binary_search_trees.md

 You'll build a balanced BST in this assignment.
 Do not use duplicate values because they make it more complicated and result in trees that are much harder to balance.
 Therefore, be sure to always remove duplicate values or check for an existing value before inserting.

+Your tree should be working with integers, do not worry about other types of data for this project.

 <div class="lesson-content__panel" markdown="1">

 1. Build a `Node` class/factory.
 It should have an attribute for the data it stores as well as its left and right children.

 1. Build a `Tree` class/factory which accepts an array when initialized.
 The `Tree` class should have a `root` attribute, which uses the return value of `buildTree()` which you'll write next.

-1. Write a `buildTree(array)` function that takes an array of data (e.g., `[1, 7, 4, 23, 8, 9, 4, 3, 5, 7, 9, 67, 6345, 324]`) and turns it into a balanced binary tree full of `Node` objects appropriately placed (don't forget to sort and remove duplicates!).
+1. Write a `buildTree(array)` function that takes an array of integers (e.g., `[1, 7, 4, 23, 8, 9, 4, 3, 5, 7, 9, 67, 6345, 324]`) and turns it into a balanced binary tree full of `Node` objects appropriately placed (don't forget to sort and remove duplicates!).
 The `buildTree()` function should return the level-0 root node.
 You can make this function private (either through using class syntax privacy features or by not including it in your factory's return object), and just call it for initializing the value of the `root` node.

    <div class="lesson-note lesson-note--tip" markdown="1">